 The HLC/NCA extends CHS accreditation for a Doctoral Program (PsyD) in Humanistic and Clinical Psychology.

-Land is purchased and a new campus is built in Farmington Hills, Michigan.
+CHS purchases land builds and a new campus in Farmington Hills, Michigan.

 CHS celebrates its rich history on its 25th Anniversary and the dedication of its new name: Michigan School of Professional Psychology (MiSPP).